jimratliff/GenoMac-user/README.md

 ## Step-by-step implementation (for a particular user)

 ### Establish real-time connection to communicate text back and forth
+(NOTE: USER_CONFIGURER will have already performed this step.)

 Open a Google Docs document to be used as/if needed for real-time exchange of text, error messages, etc., between the target Mac and other devices.
 - In Safari
   - sign into my standard Google account: